All You Need To Know About Brandy: The Legendary French Wine Distillate

 Usually, the brandy has no vintage because it is a blend of spirits from different vintages, but know that the age always corresponds to the age of the youngest distillate.
 So if you assemble a 5 and a 30, it’s a 5-year brandy.

-In some rare cases, when the hand of providence has granted a glorious vintage, some producers can produce a vintage brandy and specify the harvest year.
+In some rare cases, when the hand of Providence has granted a glorious vintage, some producers can produce a vintage brandy and specify the harvest year.

 How to drink brandy